AJGreaves/portrait-artist/testing.md

 Most common path through the website:
 - Home > Gallery > Pricing > How to Order > Contact
-Each of these pages points clearly to the next one with a call to action button.
+- Each of these pages points clearly to the next one with a call to action button.
 In some places the customer may have a different question in their mind, so a second button is also provided.

-The About page is not nessaserily part of the flow of the site for users, but it has been included to offer infomation about the artist for those who are curious about her.
+The About page is not necessarily part of the flow of the site for users, but it has been included to offer information about the artist for those who are curious about her.
 The information here is kept short as to not overload the user.

 Some pages offer two possible paths in their call to action buttons:
 - From About > Gallery OR How to Order